pranitastudent/T-shirt-Shop-Project/README.md

 </p> A logged in user is able to access the following links on the Navbar:</p>

 <ul>
 <li> Home Page - Able to press 'Shop Now' button to see products.
-Able to view top t-shirts and google map indicating destination and address of shop </li>
+Able to view top t-shirts and google map indicating destination and address of shop. </li>
-<li> Contact Page- Able to send an email to the shop  and validate message through reCAPTCHA </li>
+<li> Contact Page- Able to send an email to the shop  and validate message through reCAPTCHA. </li>
-<li> Products Page - Able to view Products and add to cart </li>
+<li> Products Page - Able to view Products and add to cart. </li>
-<li> Cart Page - Able to view items in cart  and adjust quantity </li>
+<li> Cart Page - Able to view items in cart  and adjust quantity. </li>
 <li> Checkout Page - Able to fill in  checkout form details, discount displayed if applicable and submit as necessary </li>
 <li> Login Page - Able to login as a user once register.
 Ability to reset password through an email link which is sent to the registered email address. </li>
 <li> Logout Page - Once logged in the login link on the navbar is not-visible.
-Ability out logout through logout link on navbar when required </li>
+Ability out logout through logout link on navbar when required. </li>
-<li> Feedback Page - Able to view feedback from all users and like 'Upvote' feedback</li>
+<li> Feedback Page - Able to view feedback from all users and like 'Upvote' feedback.</li>
 <li> Add Feedback Page - Able to add feedback, edit and delete own feedback through edit and delete buttons.</li>
 <li> Messages - Able to view success and error messages which are displayed below navigation and dismiss them by clicking on the cross icon.</li>
 </ul>

 #### Products
-<p> All users can click on the products and view them in a separate window displaying a larger image of the product and dismiss on the page through the cross icon </p>
+<p> All users can click on the products and view them in a separate window displaying a larger image of the product and dismiss on the page through the cross icon. </p>

 #### Logo and Breadcrumb
-<p> All users can return to the homepage by clicking on the t-shirt icon and through clicking on the home link on the breadcrumb which is displayed on each page</p>
+<p> All users can return to the homepage by clicking on the t-shirt icon and through clicking on the home link on the breadcrumb which is displayed on each page.</p>

 #### Pagination
 <p> A maximum of 6 products are displayed on the products page and 6 feedback responses on the feedback page using pagination.
 Users can move between pages 1 and 2 using the pagination tab at the bottom.</p>